Case studyCheck airports energetically and optimize them individually

 A hotel was built on the site, which was to be connected to a power station 500 m away.
 There were no cost calculations and therefore no strategies for billing.

 We start with a measurement on the supply line and calculated a 20% loss for the reference period.
-We analyzed the efficiency and compared prices in the competitive environment.
-Our recommendation for risk and risk as well as a margin to be achieved formed the basis for the airport's settlement contracts with the hotel.
+We analyzsd the efficiency and compared prices in the competitive environment.
+Our recommendation for risk and reward as well as a margin to be achieved formed the basis of the billing contracts with the hotel for the airport.

 Like every airport, the airport needed highly secure networks.

-We can deal with high-security networks and prevent accidents and build up our energy supply with emergency power systems.
-We built secondary networks on the 2nd and 3rd levels, using emergency power generators and energy storage devices (" UPSs ").
+We can handle highly secure networks and take precautions to prevent accidents and build up our energy supply with emergency power systems.
+We built secondary networks on the 2nd and 3rd level, using emergency generators and uninterruptedpower supply units (UPSs).

-Airports are subject to special security requirements, e.g. we have to and can offer highly secure networks.
-There are also challenges with energy concepts regarding the letting of large, open spaces to several different tenants.
+Airports are subject to special security requirements, therefore, we must be able to offer highly secure networks.
+Challenges also arise with energy concepts regarding the leasing of large, open spaces to several different tenants.